-ENG 155 Introduction to Literature - 4 credits
+ENG 155 Introduction to Literature

-Introduction to Literature seeks to excite students about literature-to feed students' passion about literature and to enhance their pleasure from literature.
-Through a variety of texts, students will encounter other members of the human community and, while in their company, learn about themselves.
-The course will introduce basic literary terminology.
+This course seeks to excite students about literature, to feed their passion about literature, and to enhance their pleasure from literature.
+Through a variety of texts, students will encounter other members of the human community and while in their company learn about themselves.
+This course will introduce basic literary terminology.
+4 credits